jonathanconway/testmatic/README.md

 Open `docs/intro.md` (this page) and edit some lines: the site **reloads automatically** and displays your changes.

-## How testmatic works
+### How testmatic works

-Testmatic stores your tests, steps and tokens as Typescript code files.
+Testmatic stores your tests, steps and tags as Typescript code files.

 These files are generated / re-generated whenever you run the `testmatic gen test`, `testmatic gen step` or `testmatic gen token` commands in the CLI.